 Guide To Buying Property At Auction

-Buying property at auction starts with identifying all the property lots that interest you and contact the auction house for further information.
+Buying property at auction starts with identifying all the property lots that interest you, then contacting the auction house for further information.
 Do this as early as possible, as there is normally only 2-3 weeks between the catalogue being released, and the auction date.

 Work out how much you can afford i.e. your maximum bid.
 Estimate your total costs including repairs, decorations, solicitor’s fees, surveys, mortgage, removal charges, furnishings and add this to the amount that you will need to borrow.